Delicious Jamaican Rice and Peas (Rice Cooker) Recipe!

 I’ve been using the same rice cooker for two years.
 Since then, I haven’t gone back to cooking rice on the stovetop.
 I love my rice cooker (affiliate link) and highly recommend it.
 Using a rice cooker gives me perfectly cooked rice every time.
-But there are tips for getting the best results from a rice cooker and I’ll share them with you.
-To get the best results, always make sure to use the cup provided with your rice cooker.
-Another important tip is to make certain to follow the rice to liquid ratio.
-Using the correct ratio of rice to water makes the rice cook nice and fluffy.
+Get the best results by always using the cup provided with your rice cooker and make sure to follow the rice to liquid ratio.
+Using the correct ratio of rice to water gives you rice that’s nice and fluffy.

 - The number of servings.
 If you are cooking for yourself or have a small family, you will require a smaller rice cooker.
 If you regularly cook large servings of rice, then purchase a larger sized rice cooker.

 - Product rating and reviews.
 When making any purchase, always read the reviews.
 That’s a good way to determine product durability and be aware of any performance issues.

 Is a rice cooker worth it?If you’re wondering if buying a rice cooker is worth it, my answer is, “most definitely!”
 Having a rice cooker makes cooking a breeze and overall, makes life easier.
 With a rice cooker, meal preparation is stress-free knowing your rice will be ‘ready to eat’ in about 30 minutes.
 Simply set the rice to cook, and have time to relax.